aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

 Before you can use the resources in the lab environment, you need to complete a few steps.

 If you are attending a formal event, such as a workshop or other training, your instructor will provide specific guidance on how to start.
 Typically you will be provided an AWS account through a platform called **Event Engine**, and the lab environment has already been deployed in that account for you.
-Choose the **I'm in a workshop using Event Engine** tab below (already preselected below).
+Choose the **I'm in a workshop using Event Engine** tab below (already preselected).

 If you are trying these labs out yourself, in your own account, or you are attending a formal event and your instructor has specifically instructed you to deploy the lab environment manually, choose the  **I need to deploy lab environment manually** tab below.